What is a Marketing Content Audit?Dec 04, 2018

-A Marketing Audit is a comprehensive, analysis and evaluation of your business' marketing.
+A Marketing Content Audit is a comprehensive analysis and evaluation of your business' marketing.
 This includes your goals, strategies, tactics, and the results of your marketing efforts.
-This is the first step towards creating a powerful marketing strategy - knowing your current situation.
-Your market audit is a powerful way to get in touch with your brand, products, and services and refocus your marketing efforts.
+Evaluation is the first step towards creating a powerful marketing strategy - knowing your current situation.

 In this article, you'll learn more about the marketing audit, its components and how it is used.